-Once we’ve pinpointed the main cause of your neck pain and stiffness, as well as headaches that we’ve determined stem from upper vertebrae issues, we’ll develop a treatment plan with you.
+Once we’ve pinpointed the leading cause of your neck strain, stiffness, and headaches that stem from upper vertebrae issues, Physical Therapy And Rehabilitation we’ll develop a treatment plan with you.

-In your sessions, you’ll be taken through moves that build strength and flexibility.
+You’ll be taken through moves that build strength and flexibility in your neck strain treatment sessions.
 Our team of physical therapists will also help you learn how to better position yourself during your daily life to avoid relapses, including ergonomic and posture tips.

 Contact us at Sterling, VA center today, so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.